Simone Biles's Success and Achievements in Timeline

 2013: 2013 World Championships

-In 2014, Simone Biles became the individual all-around champion, balance beam champion and a member of the gold medal-winning United States team at the World Championships.
-She also secured a World silver medal on vault.
+In 2014, Simone Biles became the all-around champion, balance beam champion and was part of the gold medal winning United States team at the World Championships.
+She also won a silver medal on vault.

 2014: Individual Sportswoman of the Year